PgBulkInsert/PgBulkInsert/README.md

 > The [COPY command] is a PostgreSQL specific feature, which allows efficient bulk import or export of
 > data to and from a table.
 This is a much faster way of getting data in and out of a table than using
 > INSERT and SELECT.

+This project wouldn't be possible without the great [Npgsql] library, which has a beautiful implementation of the Postgres protocol.

 ## Setup ##